-The House has an IRC Section 401(k) retirement plan that covers all employees who are at least 21 years of age with six or more months of service.
+The House has an IRC Section 401(k) retirement plan (the Plan) that covers all employees who are at least 21 years of age with six or more months of service.
 Employees may contribute up to 100% of their pay in accordance with IRC limits.
 The House matches contributions on a discretionary basis as determined by the Board of Directors.
 Employees vest in their portion of the House's contributions, if any, at the rate of 20% for each year of service beginning after the second year of service.
-The House's contribution to the plan was \$21,122 and \$19,891 for the years ended June 30, 2023 and 2022, respectively, and is included in fringe benefits in the accompanying statements of functional expenses.
+The House's contribution to the Plan was \$26,207 and \$21,122 for the years ended June 30, 2024 and 2023, respectively, and is included in fringe benefits in the accompanying statements of functional expenses.